-If only competing against a quarter of the Internet (and then some) was just as easy, right?
+If only competing against nearly a half of the whole Internet was just as easy, right?

 Whatever you use to create a website, getting it on the first page of Google will never be easy.
 Do you still want to rank high?
 In that case, say hello to your new friend: WordPress SEO.
 This tutorial guide lists all the important things to know about the subject.

 As per usual with SEO, your first decision is the most critical.
 Websites gain traffic through keywords.
 What keywords should you use?

 There are two major factors that will maximize your traffic: being on Google’s page #1 and optimizing for the most effective keywords.
 Whether or not a keyword is effective depends on its ability to bring users to your site.
 Search volume is the number of users searching for any given keyword – the hard limit of how many users a keyword can attract (the more, the better).
 So that will be your first step: finding the keywords that will bring you the audience you want and have the highest search volume.

 This is where SEO tools come in.
 Find the most optimal keywords for your site with WebCEO’s Keyword Suggestions.